 We first develop our method on the WikiText-103 corpus~\citep{pointer}, replacing the sinusoidal position embeddings in the language model of~\cite{baevski} with \al.

-Figure~\ref{fig:wt103_extra_lsb_all} (and the corresponding Table~\ref{tab:LSB_wt103} in the appendix) show our results, for models trained with varying numbers of input subsequence tokens ($L$), extrapolating to longer subsequence lengths on the validation dataset.
-The first observation is that, without extrapolation, for every $L$, our models beat the ones that use the sinusoidal method, sometimes by a significant amount.
+Figure~\ref{fig:wt103_extra_lsb_all} (and the corresponding Appendix Table~\ref{tab:LSB_wt103}) show our results for models trained with varying numbers of input subsequence tokens ($L$), extrapolating to longer subsequence lengths on the validation dataset.
+Our first observation is that, without extrapolation, for every $L$, our models outperform those using the sinusoidal method, sometimes by a significant amount.
 For example, the Baevski \& Auli model achieves 18.67$\pm$0.24 (std.~dev.) perplexity when trained with $L = 3072$ input tokens, but our $L=3072$ model achieves 17.60 perplexity (when both models evaluate with \li = 3072).

-The second observation is that all of our models are able to extrapolate and they manage to obtain improved perplexity scores when handling more tokens than they observed during training.
-For example, our model trained on 512 tokens (which achieves 19.73 perplexity when evaluating subsequences of length 512 in the development set) is able to achieve a perplexity score of 18.40 on the development set when extrapolating to subsequences of length 3072.
-Surprisingly, this beats the score that the $L=3072$ sinusoidal model obtains on the development set, by a statistically significant margin.
-Note that all our models trained on $L=512$ to $L=2048$ are able to beat the sinusoidal baseline trained on $L=3072$ when extrapolating to \li = 3072, even though all of those models take much less time to train since they train on shorter subsequences!
-The $L=512$ model is 1.84 times faster to train and yet it still beats the $L=3072$ when extrapolating to $\li = 3072$.
-In addition, training the $L=3072$ sinusoidal model requires a GPU with more than 16 GB of memory to fit the large attention matrices, but our $L=512$ beats its performance even though it can be trained on a GPU with much less memory, due to the much smaller attention matrices.
+Our second observation is that all of our models can extrapolate, and they obtain improved perplexity scores when handling more tokens than they observed during training.
+For example, our model trained on 512 tokens (which achieves 19.73 perplexity when evaluating subsequences of length 512 in the development set) achieves a perplexity score of 18.40 on the development set when extrapolating to subsequences of length 3072.
+Surprisingly, this surpasses the score that the $L=3072$ sinusoidal model obtains on the development set by a statistically significant margin.
+Note that all our models trained on $L=512$ to $L=2048$ outperform the sinusoidal baseline trained on $L=3072$ when extrapolating to \li = 3072 even though those models all take much less time to train since they train on shorter subsequences (Appendix Figure~\ref{fig:wt103_train_speed_vs_ppl} compares training speed to perplexity for these models)!
+The $L=512$ model is 1.84 times faster to train and yet still outperforms the $L=3072$ sinusoidal model when extrapolating to $\li = 3072$.
+In addition, training the $L=3072$ sinusoidal model requires a GPU with more than 16 GB of memory to fit the large attention matrices, which our $L=512$ outperforms even though it can be trained on a GPU with much less memory due to much smaller attention matrices.